rdcolema/deepdream-neural-style-transfer/README.md

 <h3>Installation</h3>

 Installing caffe on Windows isn't easy, but I ended up having some success using a virtual machine and following the instructions from <a href="http://www.alanzucconi.com/2016/05/25/generating-deep-dreams/">this tutorial</a>.
-The hardest part here is getting the right paths set in your .bashrc file (as far as I can tell you can skip the caffe.conf step if you get the .bashrc paths right).

 For the style transfer scripts, you also might need to go out and download some models on your own, which I got from <a href="https://github.com/BVLC/caffe/wiki/Model-Zoo">here</a>.
 VGG16 seems to work best for me.